 The B-2 visa application process includes an in-person interview, which is why it is recommended to apply entirely at the office versus online.
 Unless upon specific request, applicants younger than 13 or older than 80 are not required to interview.
 There are required forms and documents, however, that must be submitted by applicants of all ages to receive B-2 visa eligibility.

 All applicants are required to submit specific documents, forms, and fees.
-Here are some of the documentation requirements:
+Here are some documentation requirements:

 - All applicants must submit Form DS-156, which is a nonimmigrant visa application, that must be accompanied by a letter from an individual who is inviting them to visit the United States